Trading Plan

 Risk Analysis

-Professional traders think in terms of risk units rather than dollars.
-Before entering any trade, calculate: maximum possible loss, probability of that loss occurring, and the impact on your total portfolio if multiple positions lose simultaneously.
-This last point — correlation risk — is one of the most overlooked dangers for options sellers.
-Selling put spreads on AAPL, MSFT, AMZN, GOOGL, and SPY simultaneously seems diversified, but in a market crash, all five will fall together.
-True diversification requires mixing uncorrelated assets (tech vs. commodities, US vs. international, bullish vs. bearish positions).
+Think in risk units, not dollars.
+Before any trade, calculate: max possible loss, probability of that loss, and portfolio impact if multiple positions lose simultaneously.
+Correlation risk is the most overlooked trap — selling put spreads on AAPL, MSFT, AMZN, GOOGL, and SPY looks diversified, but all five drop together in a crash.
+True diversification means mixing uncorrelated assets: tech vs. commodities, US vs. international, bullish vs. bearish positions.

 âš ī¸ Maximum Portfolio Risk